moxwel/moxwel/README.md

 <details>
 <summary><strong>🛠 My essentials</strong></summary>

-These are some of the software that I always use.
+These are some of the software I always use.
 Check them out!

 [![vscode][vscode-badge]][vscode-url]
 [![npp][npp-badge]][npp-url]